Cement Creek Redwood Forest facility upgrades

 Will there be access restrictions to the Redwood Forest while the Parks Victoria upgrades are happening?

-Some areas of the park may be closed to the public while we complete the upgrades, to ensure the safety of our visitors and staff.
+During construction, some areas of the park will be temporarily closed to the public to ensure the safety of our visitors, contractors and staff.
 For up-to-date information on access changes in the park, please refer to the Redwood Forest park page on the Parks Victoria website.

 How can I stay up-to-date with project progress?